sduwal/phishing/game/README.md

 ## TODO
 ---
 - [ ] Add more emails
-- [ ] Add paypal to on boarding screen
-- [ ] increase the timer
-- [ ] add timer in all screen
 - [ ] add details in marketplace
+- [x] add timer in all screen
+- [x] Helper in questions page
+- [x] Add paypal to on boarding screen
+- [x] increase the timer
 - [X] Filter emails
 - [X] similarity for sent emails
 - [X] marketplace currency and other economy
 - [x] Onboarding screen

-## concerns
+## Dr. Samuel Concerns
-- [ ] Can send the same low priority email to complete the game
+- [ ] The previous e-mail screen is very intriguing!
+So only 19% success!
+I wonder why?
+Would be cool if you could drill down into the simulation here somehow.
 ## Lower priority
 - [ ] Start wrting paper

-## Nice to have
-- [ ] Go back button in email generation
-- [ ] allow clicks to change certain parts

 ## Resources
 - https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient